 Savannah isn’t just a city filled with history, but of culture and art as well.
 With people from all kinds of different places bringing their own backgrounds and work, it’s no wonder the Historic District doesn’t just house one type of art.
-The Savannah College of Art and Design might be bringing in young creative energy to the local art scene, but there are also several already-established artists that have moved to and made Savannah home, sharing a beauty they’ve brought with them.
+There are also several already-established artists that have moved to and made Savannah home, sharing there talents with all.

 “There’s no solder that you’d see in a traditional stain glass piece,” she revealed.
 “It feels lighter, more modern and more contemporary than traditional stained glass and it’s also really chunky and textured.”